 I received my PhD from the University of California, Santa Cruz in Ecology and Evolutionary Biology with an emphasis in Disease Ecology.
-My research focuses on the impacts of climate change on human health by altering the transmission of many pathogens.
-Particularly, I’m interested in how past and future evolution can alter the impact of climate change on vector-borne disease.
-The scope of my research encompasses the influence of temperature on local adaptation of Culex pipiens (an important transmitter of West Nile virus) and the evolutionary response of life history traits for Aedes aegypti (the main transmitter of dengue, zika, chikungunya, and yellow fever viruses).
+My research focuses on the impacts of climate change on human health by altering the transmission of pathogens.
+Broadly, I’m interested in how past and future evolution can alter the impact of climate change on mosquito-borne disease.
+The scope of my research encompasses the influence of temperature on local adaptation and the evolutionary response of life history traits to temperature.
+In my research, I’ve worked with Anopheles gambiae (primary transmitter of malaria), Aedes aegypti & Aedes albopictus (primary transmitters of Zika, dengue, yellow fever, & chikungunya), and Culex pipiens (primary transmitter of West Nile Virus).

 Throughout my career, I have spent a significant portion of my time researching and developing evidence-based curricula.
 I have have experience teaching general biology, physiology lab, community ecology, ecology, and ecology lab.
 I focus my curricula and learning outcomes on inquiry (authentic student investigation of scientific phenomena) and mastery of both scientific content and practices (i.e. model building, hypothesis testing, etc.).
 With the help of the UCSC IRAPS department and ISEE program I assessed student mastery of my course learning outcomes for the first course I ever taught, Ecology (BIOE 107).
 A report of my assessment can be found here: Ruybal_BIOE107_summary.